Subscribe to Newsletter

 Want to start developing buyer personas for your marketing campaigns?

 Finally, for Pete’s sake once you have your B2B buyer persona – please use them instead of locking them up in the closet.
-Include them in the marketing documentation, train your staff with them & have your sales people study them.
+Include them in the marketing documentation, train your staff with them & have your salespeople study them.
 Also, revise them from time to time.
-People & businesses are not static anymore in our fast moving world, neither should be your B2B buyer persona.
+People & businesses are not static anymore in our fast-moving world, neither should be your B2B buyer persona.